dremio/dbt-dremio/docs/walkthrough.md

 ###### Creating Views Location

-- `dremio_space`: This can be any Dremio Source that can storage views (Spaces, Arctic Catalog, Nessie, Dremio Catalog) if you don't have any of these select the default option which will use the users homespace (every user gets a "home" space named after their username on Dremio Self-Deployed)
+- `dremio_space`: This can be any Dremio Source that can track views (Spaces, Arctic Catalog, Nessie, Dremio Catalog) if you don't have any of these select the default option which will use the users homespace (every user gets a "home" space named after their username on Dremio Self-Deployed)

 - `dremio_space_folder`: This the sub path for the dremio_space